SonicPixelation/TideBringer/README.md

 ![Alt text](/graphics/Tide_Bringer_plain.png?raw=true)

-a simple java based tool to pack torrents to rss feeds for easy updating
+TideBringer is a simple console based tool that can take torrent files and pack them into RSS feeds

-super early alpha

-TODO: build guides releases, and use guides
+currently inDEV